Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Review of Last Week’s Exercise and Preparations.

-Last week we selected the Image-size 16 x 16 pixels and uploaded the required Images into the above ImageList Control using VBA Code.
-After uploading all the images, we passed the ImageList Object reference to the Tree View Control’s ImageList Property.
+In last week’s session, we worked with 16 x 16 pixel images and uploaded them into the ImageList Control using VBA code.
+After loading the images, we assigned the ImageList Object reference to the TreeView Control’s ImageList property.

-After the above steps, we could use the Index Number or Key-Value of Images in the Add() method parameters, of Tree View Nodes.
+This setup allowed us to use either the Index Number or the Key Value of each image in the Add() method parameters of TreeView Nodes.

-Adding ImageList Control on frmMenu2 Form.
+Adding an ImageList Control to the frmMenu2 Form.

 1. Open the form frmMenu2 in Design View.

-4. Right-Click on the Image List Control, highlight ImageListCtrl Object Option, on the displayed menu, and select Properties.
+4. Right-click on the Image List Control, highlight ImageListCtrl Object Option, on the displayed menu, and select Properties.

 6. Select the Images Tab.
 The Properties Images Tab looks like the following Image: